cmptrnb/Xray-examples/double-hop/README.md

 Note that the Xray client accepts `dokodemo-door` input on port `udp/51820`.

 Edit the Xray relay configuration file:

 ```
 vi /usr/local/etc/xray/config.json
 ```

-At a minimum, replace the UUID and the public key in the example with your own values.
+At a minimum, replace the UUID, the public key, and the IP address of VPS 2 in the example with your own values.

 Write the file to disk, and quit the editor.